briansimiyuj/doctor-appointment-app/README.md

         1. Attach open modal function from update patient details hook to the schedule history button

+      *Manage Appointment Button*: Manage appointment button will open a modal to manage the appointment.

+        1. Attach open modal function from update patient details hook to the manage appointment button

       ### Update Patient Details Hook